 8. Buy something red

 To bring luck to your year, Chinese tradition dictates that you should buy something red for yourself or your house.
 London's Chinatown is a fantastic place for authentic Chinese shopping.
-Paper-cut window grilles, lanterns and monkey toys are all ideal decorations to have for celebrating Chinese New Year and bringing good luck.
+Paper-cut window grilles, lanterns and dog toys are all ideal decorations to have for celebrating Chinese New Year and bringing good luck.
 Find out more about the traditions of Chinese New Year.

 9. Stay safe